-Empirical studies emphasize the crucial role played by financial development on economic growth.
-However, access to broad, comprehensive databases at the firm-level has given rise to contributions within the field that emphasize the fact that the asymmetries in access to finance are dependent on firm size.
-This section analyses the theoretical arguments that underpin the relationship between finance and growth at the macro- and microeconomic levels.
+Empirical studies emphasize the crucial role played by financial development in economic growth.
+However, access to broad, comprehensive databases at the firm-level has given rise to contributions within the field that tend to emphasize the fact that the asymmetries in access to finance are dependent on firm size.
+This section analyses the theoretical arguments that underpin the relationship between finance and growth at the macroand microeconomic levels.